 abnormal alien anomalous atypical bizarre cranky deviant divergent eccentric exotic fantastic far-out foreign freakish grotesque idiosyncratic kooky leftfield ludicrous odd oddball offbeat off-centre out of the way outré peculiar preposterous queer quirky freaky off-the-wall screwy singular strange unconventional unfamiliar unknown unheard of unorthodox unusual way-out wacky weird

-And that’s it.
+Is that it?
 So many synonyms, and just four antonyms?
-I guess normal never needs that many words.
+I suppose normal never needs many words.

 By that time I’d stopped shelling out six euros a time for imported copies of The Guardian, which I’d read for all my adult life inland.
 I still saw BBC 24-hour news, and CNN, on the tiny television with built-in VHS I’d brought with me.
 The endlessly recycling headlines, slick logos and urgent, fight-or-flight-mode music.

-Though very much landlocked, in the physical sense, here in Isan, North Eastern Thailand.
+Though very much inland in the physical sense, landlocked, even, here in Isan, North Eastern Thailand.
 There are people around me who have never seen the sea.
 But that’s OK — there plenty of people who travel the world and never set foot outside their In-land, it’s so strong in them.
 I’ve known them and worked with them, and fallen out with a few.

 Me and my outlandish ideas.